drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/entity-framework-relationships-ef-designer.md

 caps.latest.revision: 3
 ---
 # Entity Framework Relationships - EF Designer
+> [!NOTE]
-> **Note**: This page provides information about setting up relationships in your model using the EF Designer.
+> This page provides information about setting up relationships in your model using the EF Designer.
 For general information about relationships in EF and how to access and manipulate data using relationships, see [Relationships & Navigation Properties](../ef6/entity-framework-relationships-and-navigation-properties.md).

 Associations define relationships between entity types in a model.
 This topic shows how to map associations with the Entity Framework Designer (EF Designer).
 The following image shows the main windows that are used when working with the EF Designer.

 ![EFDesigner](../ef6/media/efdesigner.png)

+> [!NOTE]
-> **Note**: When you build the conceptual model, warnings about unmapped entities and associations may appear in the Error List.
+> When you build the conceptual model, warnings about unmapped entities and associations may appear in the Error List.
 You can ignore these warnings because after you choose to generate the database from the model, the errors will go away.

 ## Associations Overview